anjiqbal/100DaysOfCode/README.md

 ### Thoughts:

-I had a busy life day today so didn;#'t get as much coding done as I would ordinarily.
+I had a busy life day today so didn't get as much coding done as I would ordinarily.
 It was interesting to learn how to test JavaScript code and how to write those tests.
 Looking forward to learning more about this topic and getting more familiar with Node.

 ### Links to work / resources: